Wednesday, June 27, 2007

 Many are talking of working tax credits and family tax credits as an offset for the changes to income tax however it seems to miss the point, because the problem with tax credits as offsets is that they are a short term response to structural flaws in the income taxation system.

-structurally progressive, then tax credits would not be necessary, unless they were being used as a mechanism to accelerate the reduction in the existing income inequality.
+For example if the system was inherently sound and structurally progressive, then tax credits would not be necessary, unless they were being used as a mechanism to accelerate the reduction in the existing income inequality.

-ecent changes have resulted in lower income earners being worse off, they are being used as offsets to fix flaws in the system, but in reality they are ensuring that low income earners aren't going backwards.
+However because recent changes have resulted in lower income earners being worse off, they are being used as offsets to fix flaws in the system, but in reality they are ensuring that low income earners aren't going backwards.

 In addition these changes act as a massive disincentive to work by creating high marginal tax rates for many low income earners, not something that is very sensible given the Government to shift more people into work and off benefits.